j54n1n/arduino-libraries/README.md

 # arduino-libraries
 Reusable generic libraries for Arduino projects.
-The libraries are prefixed with the *asl* namespace (short for Arduino Standard Library) to avoid name clashes with existing libraries.
+The libraries are prefixed with the *asl* namespace (short for Arduino&nbsp;Standard&nbsp;Library) to avoid name clashes with existing libraries.

 This set of libraries require at least
 [Arduino IDE](https://www.arduino.cc/en/Main/Software) v1.6.8, where v1.8.1 or